-2022 Director Compensation Table
+2023 Director Compensation

-The following table presents the total compensation for each person who served as a non-employee director of our board of directors during the year ended December 31, 2022 ("Fiscal Year 2022").
-Other than as set forth in the table and described more fully below, we did not pay any compensation, make any equity awards or non-equity awards to, or pay any other compensation to any of the non-employee members of our board of directors in Fiscal Year 2022 for their services as members of the board of directors.
+We did not pay any compensation, make any equity awards or non-equity awards to, or pay any other compensation to any of the non-employee members of our board of directors in the year ended December 31, 2023 ("Fiscal Year 2023").
 Messrs.
 Mohan and Gajendra served as members of our board of directors, as well as serving as employees, and were not separately compensated for their services as members of the board of directors.
-The compensation paid to Messrs.
-Mohan and Gajendra is reported in the "Executive Compensation-2022 Summary Compensation Table" below.
+The compensation paid to Mr. Mohan is reported in the "Executive Compensation-2023 Summary Compensation Table" below.
+However, the compensation paid to Mr. Gajendra is not so reported as Mr. Gajendra is not a named executive officer of the Company.